Top US health official warns that America has 'not reached our peak' in coronavirus cases

 Some passengers returning from Europe said they faced long lines and confusion upon landing at US airports.

 Katherine Rogers landed at Chicago's O'Hare International Airport Saturday.
-After waiting in line for about five hours to be screened by the US Centers for Disease Control and Prevention, she was told she had an hour more to go, Rogers told CNN.
+After waiting in line for about five hours to be screened by the US Centers for Disease Control and Prevention, she was told she had an hour more to go.

-"No one seems prepared," Rogers says.
+"No one seems prepared," she said.
 "To take us off planes from all over the world and put us together for hours seems counterproductive."

 Long lines also greeted travelers arriving to John F. Kennedy International Airport, where passengers said they were instructed to share pens to fill out paperwork even as Americans are being urged not to come in close contact with one another.

-"They didn't have pens and told us to share," said passenger Katelyn Deibler.
-"Which sounds like a great thing in the middle of the pandemic."
+"They didn't have pens and told us to share, which sounds like a great thing in the middle of the pandemic," passenger Katelyn Deibler said.

 Millions more tests available